CyrilJl/OptiMask/README.md

 # <img src="https://raw.githubusercontent.com/CyrilJl/OptiMask/main/docs/source/_static/icon.svg" alt="Logo OptiMask" width="200" height="200" align="right"> OptiMask: Efficient NaN Data Removal in Python

-OptiMask is a Python package designed to facilitate the process of removing NaN (Not-a-Number) data from matrices while efficiently computing the largest (and not necessarily contiguous) submatrix without NaN values.
-This tool prioritizes practicality and compatibility with Numpy arrays and Pandas DataFrames.
+`OptiMask` is a Python package designed for efficiently handling NaN values in matrices, specifically focusing on computing the largest non-contiguous submatrix without NaN.
+OptiMask employs a heuristic method, relying solely on Numpy for speed and efficiency.
+In machine learning applications, OptiMask surpasses traditional methods like pandas `dropna` by maximizing the amount of valid data available for model fitting.
+It strategically identifies the optimal set of columns (features) and rows (samples) to retain or remove, ensuring that the largest (non-contiguous) submatrix without NaN is utilized for training models.

+The problem differs from the computation of the largest rectangles of 1s in a binary matrix (which can be tackled with dynamic programming) and requires a novel approach.

 ## Key Features